Degrees OfferedB.A., B.S.

 - Elementary School Teacher

 My time as a biology education major has inspired my passion and curiosity for nature, while challenging me to look at science with a new perspective.
 As I learned effective strategies to communicate the intricacies of science to my future students, I was also preparing to inspire them to see the world in a new way.

 Assistant Professor of Education, Director of Secondary Education Program, Director of Licensure Track Program

 Having been an educator for over 20 years now, my first priority at the University of Mary is to facilitate student learning so teacher-candidates are prepared for the joys and challenges of their own classroom.
 I enjoy collaborating with an excellent faculty to provide our students with the best education possible.

 Michael Lares, PhD

-I am a faculty member in the Biology program at the University of Mary, and have been here for over 20 years.
-I teach primarily in the organismal and environmental areas, teaching classes and labs in General Biology, Zoology, Ecology, Animal Behavior, Ornithology, and a few other areas.
-I advise students in Biology Education, as well as those interested in Chiropractic and Veterinary Medicine.
-My graduate research focused on the functional biology of Echinoderms, especially the feeding biology of sea urchins.
+I am a faculty member in the biology program at the University of Mary and have been here for more than 20 years.
+I teach primarily in the organismal and environmental areas, teaching classes and labs in general biology, zoology, ecology, animal behavior, ornithology, and a few other areas.
+I advise students in biology education, as well as those interested in chiropractic and veterinary medicine.
+My graduate research focused on the functional biology of echinoderms, especially the feeding biology of sea urchins.
 I also assisted with research at the USDA-ARS on leaf spot diseases of wheat.
-I am currently collaborating with Emma Perry, Unity College, Maine on the natural history of Tardigrades in North Dakota.
-I am a member of Sigma Xi, the Scientific research Society, the Board of Directors of the Dakota Zoo, and the Lewis and Clark Wildlife Society.
-I routinely volunteer at the Dakota Zoo, and sometimes run the scoreboard at UMary home swim meets.
+I am currently collaborating with Emma Perry, Unity College, Maine on the natural history of tardigrades in North Dakota.
+I am a member of Sigma Xi, a scientific research society, the Board of Directors of the Dakota Zoo, and the Lewis and Clark Wildlife Society.
+I routinely volunteer at the Dakota Zoo and sometimes run the scoreboard at UMary home swim meets.